-There are four colleges universities in and around Flint, including the University of Michigan-Flint (www.umflint.edu).
+There are four colleges/universities in and around the Burton/Flint area, including the University of Michigan-Flint.
 Since 1956, the University of Michigan-Flint has embraced the importance of "doing" as fundamental to each student's personal, professional and academic growth.
 As part of the world-renowned University of Michigan system, UM-Flint is committed to the development of the next generation of "Leaders and Best."
-UM-Flint faculty from more than 100 areas of study lead the development of research and service-learning projects that match course curriculum with today's most-pressing issues.
+UM-Flint faculty from more than 100 areas of study lead the development of research and service-learning projects that match course curriculum with today's most pressing issues.
 Such projects bring learning to life, address community needs, and fulfill students' desires to contribute to "something bigger than themselves."

-Kettering University (www.kettering.edu), formerly known as GMI for General Motors Institute, is best known for its engineering and hard sciences programs.
-Kettering offers some of the nation's most advanced cooperative education students, to build companies build highly productive, professional workforces.
+Kettering University, formerly known as GMI for General Motors Institute, is best known for its engineering and hard sciences programs.
+Kettering offers some of the nation's most advanced cooperative education students, to help companies build highly productive, professional workforces.
 Innovation and entrepreneurship are infused throughout all of Kettering's engineering, science, math and business programs.
 Recognized by U.S. News & World Report as one of the top co-op schools in the nation, Kettering has the experts, the labs and the programs that bring theory and practice together better than anyplace else.
 Kettering also can satisfy the continuing education needs of a workforce.
 Corporations and organizations searching for a facility for research can connect to state-of-the-art labs and knowledgeable faculty through Kettering's research opportunities.

-Mott Community College (www.mcc.edu) is a community college in Flint with satellite campuses in nearby Fenton, Lapeer and Clio.
-Since its founding in 1923 as Flint Junior College, Mott Community College has grown to become the largest college in the Flint/Genesee County region and an institution marked by innovation, excellence and wide support in the community.
+Mott Community College is a community college in Flint with satellite campuses in nearby Fenton, Lapeer and Clio.
+Since its founding in 1923 as Flint Junior College, Mott Community College has grown to become the largest college in the Flint/ Genesee County region and an institution marked by innovation, excellence and wide support in the community.
 Surveys reveal that more than half the households in Genesee County contain a present or former MCC student.
-From traditional liberal arts and college transfer to high-tech computer and simulation manufacturing, MCC offers the community more than 100 different programs to prepare for successful careers and productive lives.
+From traditional liberal arts and college transfer to high-tech computer and simulation manufacturing, MCC offers the community more than